-Removing the touch pad assembly
+Removing the touchpad assembly

+- NOTE: For information only, touchpad is included with the palmrest assembly.

-- 1 Follow the procedure in before working inside your computer
+- 1. Follow the procedure in before working inside your computer.

-- 2 Remove the SD memory card
+- 2. Remove the SD memory card.

-- 3 Remove the base cover
+- 3. Remove the base cover.

-- 4 Remove the battery
+- 4. Remove the battery.

-- 1 Remove the three (M2x2) screws that secure the touch pad bracket to the palmrest and keyboard assembly [1]. - 2 Lift the touch pad bracket off the palmrest and keyboard assembly [2], and peel the tape that secures the bracket to the palmrest.
+- 1. Remove the three (M2x2) screws that secure the touchpad bracket to the palmrest and keyboard assembly [1]. - 2.
+Lift the touchpad bracket off the palmrest and keyboard assembly [2], and peel the tape that secures the bracket to the palmrest.

-- 3 Open the latch and disconnect the touch pad cable from the system board [1]. - 4 Peel the tape that secures the touch pad to the palmrest and keyboard assembly [2].
+- 3. Open the latch and disconnect the touchpad cable from the system board [1]. - 4.
+Peel the tape that secures the touchpad to the palmrest and keyboard assembly [2].

-- 5 Remove the four (M2x2) screws that secure the touch pad to the palmrest and keyboard assembly [1]. - 6 Lift the touch pad off the palmrest and keyboard assembly [2].
+- 5. Remove the four (M2x2) screws that secure the touchpad to the palmrest and keyboard assembly [1]. - 6.
+Lift the touchpad off the palmrest and keyboard assembly [2].